vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 * `clientKey` - Your client's key.
 There is information [how to find it](https://docs.adyen.com/development-resources/client-side-authentication#get-your-client-key).
 * `environment` - `test` or `live`
 * `methods.paypal`:
-  * `intent`: `capture` to take cash immediately or `authorize` to delay it.
+  * `intent`: `capture` to take cash immediately or `authorize` to delay a charging.
   * `merchantId`: 13-chars code that identifies your merchant account.
 There is information [how to find it](https://www.paypal.com/us/smarthelp/article/FAQ3850).

-4. Add `@vsf-enterprise/adyen/server` integration to the middleware with following configruation:
+4. Add `@vsf-enterprise/adyen/server` integration to the middleware with the following configuration:
 ```js
 // middleware.config.js